 A new era of discovery in particle physics has opened in November 2009 with the start-up of the Large Hadron Collider (LHC) at CERN, the European Organization for Nuclear Research, in Geneva, Switzerland.
 The LHC, a circular proton-proton synchrotron, will operate at the highest energies any particle accelerator has ever achieved.
 The International Linear Collider will explore the same energy range using a different approach.
 By colliding electrons with positrons, the International Linear Collider would provide results with extraordinary precision, enabling the exploration of unknown regions of science – the "Terascale", so named after energies approaching Tera –electronvolts (trillions of electronvolts or TeV).

 Based on experiments and discoveries over the last decades, physicists believe that the Terascale will yield evidence for entirely new forms of matters, and possibly even extra dimensions of space.
-The new matter might include the Higgs particle, as well as an extended family of elementary 'superparticles', the heavier cousins of the particle we already know.
-On 4 July 2012, the ATLAS and CMS experiments presented their latest preliminary results in the search for the long-sought Higgs particle.
-Both experiments observe a new particle in the mass region around 125-126 GeV.
+This new matter includes the Higgs particle, as well as the possibility of an extended family of elementary 'superparticles', the heavier cousins of the particles we already know.
+On 4 July 2012, the ATLAS and CMS experiments presented their results in the search for the long-sought Higgs particle at CERN’s Large Hadron Collider.
+Both experiments observe a new particle with a mass of 125 GeV and “Higgs-like” properties.
 As the evidence grows, we are beginning to uncover the new physics territory being opened up by the LHC.
 These discoveries will tell us about the nature of the universe and how the laws of physics came to be.

 The great precision of its electron-positron collisions would allow the ILC to act as a telescope to explore energies far beyond those that any accelerator could ever directly achieve.